connext/indra/README.md

 ## Repo Executive Summary

-You can run this project locally in dev-mode with `npm start` (or `npm run restart`)
+You can run this project locally in dev-mode with `npm start` (or `npm restart`).
+Stop it with `npm stop`

-The above command will build anything needed for you but you can also build stuff manually with `make`.
+The above start command will build anything needed for you but you can also build stuff manually with `make`.

 You can wipe all persistent data and restart the app with a fresh db using `npm run reset`

-You can run Indra in production-mode with `npm run prod` (or `npm run restart prod`).
+You can run Indra in production-mode with `npm run prod` (or `npm restart prod`).

 This repo is split into modules.
 Each module, ie `name`, in general, has source code in `modules/name/src` that the build/deploy tools in `modules/name/ops` use to build stuff that's output to either `modules/name/build` or `modules/name/dist`.